drawable/fluss/examples/step1.md

 "Uncompleting" a todo should be an easy exercise now.
 Try it yourself.
 When you're having problems you can look at the final solution here (link will follow).

-The process will look similar from now on.
+The process for adding new actions will look similar from now on.
 New action, new plugin, integrate trigger, setup streams to update the ui.

 ## Removing a todo